|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 International extradition is the formal process by which a person found in one country is surrendered to another country for trial or punishment.
 The process is regulated by treaty and conducted between the Federal Government of the United States and the government of a foreign country.
 It differs considerably from interstate rendition, commonly referred to as interstate extradition, mandated by the Constitution, Art.
 4, Sec.
 2.

-Generally under United States law (18 U.S.C. § 3184), extradition may be granted only pursuant to a treaty.
-However, some countries grant extradition without a treaty.
-However, every such country requires an offer of reciprocity when extradition is accorded in the absence of a treaty.
-Further, the 1996 amendments to 18 U.S.C.
+Generally under U. S. law (18 U.S.C. § 3184), extradition may be granted only pursuant to a treaty.
+However, some countries grant extradition without a treaty, and of those that do, most require an offer of reciprocity.
+Further, 18 U.S.C.
 3181 and 3184 permit the United States to extradite, without regard to the existence of a treaty, persons (other than citizens, nationals or permanent residents of the United States), who have committed crimes of violence against nationals of the United States in foreign countries.
 A list of countries with which the United States has an extradition treaty relationship can be found in the Federal Criminal Code and Rules, following 18 U.S.C. § 3181, but consult the Criminal Division's Office of International Affairs (OIA) to verify the accuracy of the information.
-See the Criminal Resource Manual at 535 for the text of § 3184, and at 536 for links to some of the extradition treaties the United States has negotiated.

-Because the law of extradition varies from country to country and is subject to foreign policy considerations, prosecutors should consult OIA for advice on any matter relating to extradition before taking any action in such a case, especially before contacting any foreign official.
+Because the law of extradition varies from country to country and is subject to foreign policy considerations, prosecutors must consult OIA on any matter relating to extradition before taking any action in such a case, especially before contacting any foreign official.

 9-15.200 - Procedures For Requesting Extradition From Abroad